Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Mio: "That's the...
 Queen of Keves...
 Melia..."

 The Queen continued, "You have returned...
 My beloved... soldiers..."
 The group disturbingly gasped.
-Then, N teleported beside the Queen, a few steps behind.
+N teleported to the Queen's 4 o'clock, entering the scene.
+The group was alerted into their defensive posture.

 Noah: "A Consul?"

-N did not hide his disgust, sniped at the group, "Ouroboros rabble.
+N did not hide his repugnance at the group, "Ouroboros rabble.
 You dare to intrude on the presence of Her Majesty, Melia Antiqua?"

 "Huh?"

-Sena: "There's a Golden Consul...?"
+Sena never seen one before, "There's a Golden Consul...?"

 Eunie: "What... is this guy?"

 Taion: "He's not like the other Consuls we've met...
 Mio, be careful!"
-He turned to her, but her vision was locked on him.
-She tremblingly breathed out as Taion called for her attention, "Mio!"
+As he turned to her with his warning, her vision was locked on the golden consul.
+Her trembling breathe revealed her shaky mind, until Taion cut her from her thoughts, "Mio!"

-She gasped and turned to him, "Ah... sorry."
+She gasped at the sudden callout, turning to him, "Ah... sorry."

 "What's wrong?"

 Shaking her head, "Uh, nothing.
 Don't worry.
 I'm OK..."
-But inside her head, "_I know him...
+Turning back to the Golden Consul, she was trying to recall inside her head, "_I know him...
 But from where...?_"

-Noah tightened his iris as he tried to look more.
-Suddenly, a throbbing knock emanates from his brain as he groaned in pain, voicing out, "What is... this sensation...?"
+Noah tightened his iris.
+Focusing on him with intensity, suddenly, a throbbing uncontrollably shock emanates from his brain, making him groaned in pain, questioning, "What is... this sensation...?"

 Thrusting her staff on the floor, the Queen continued her speech, "I have endeavored, for countless years... to protect... and shelter Keves under my aegis.
 And now you seek to bring ruin to this world."
 Shaking her head, "This grieves me."